128technology/docs/docs/cli_reference.md

 ## `show ntp`

-Shows ntp status from the node monitor at the specified node
+Display ntp status from the node monitor at the specified node.

 #### Usage